 League of Women Voters of Marion/Polk Counties Waste

-Study: presentation of the League 2-year study including questions raised by the committee and response to the MCSW Master Plan recommendations.
+presentation of the League 2-year study including questions raised by the committee and response to the MCSW Master Plan recommendations.

 – Deanie Anderson, Susann Kaltwasser, David Phelps, and Sharon Johnson